-The best way to wash your horse’s face is the safest way.
+- The best way to wash your horse’s face is the safest way.
 This will vary from horse to horse.
 Some horses drop their heads and love a shower there.
-Others would rather kill themselves than get their face wet.
-One of my horses will only allow face washing from one side.
+Others would rather unalive themselves than get their face wet.
+Some horses will only allow face washing from one side.
 It’s a total no-go on the other side.

-Long before you ever think about using water around your horse’s head, he needs to tolerate being handled and touched on the face.
+- Long before you ever think about using water around your horse’s head, he needs to tolerate being handled and touched on the face.
 This includes ears, forelock, jaw, mouth, all of it.
 Build up to more interactions over time, always using positive reinforcement.

-- It’s all about the baby steps.
-Then he needs to be OK with sponges and washcloths on his face, eyes, nostrils, etc. Then you can dampen a sponge and washcloth and try that.
+- Then he needs to be OK with sponges and washcloths on his face, eyes, nostrils, etc. Then you can dampen a sponge and washcloth and try that.
 Often, you don’t even need to go beyond using a sponge on his face.

 - This handling takes time.
 You may need to work with your horse every day for weeks to gain trust.
 Be patient, always end on a positive note, and the second you make it an issue is the second that your previous work is undone.